-Documents are indexed by considering all terms as in the Bag-of-Words (BoW) representation.
-We extend the BoW representation to both concepts (BoC) and relations (BoR) by considering for the indexing all the extracted concepts and relations respectively.
-The ranking is obtained using Okapi BM25 ranking formula [RW99].
+Before to be in the condition to retrieve documents, it is necessary to index the documents, so the documents are indexed by considering all terms as in the Bagof-Words (BoW) representation, but we also extend the BoW representation to both concepts (BoC) and relations (BoR) by considering for the indexing all the extracted concepts and relations respectively.
+Afterwards the ranking is obtained using Okapi BM25 ranking function [16].

 Since relations are extracted at sentence level, we also index passages - i.e. groups of consecutive sentences - by considering all the relations occurring within each group of sentences (passage-level BoR).
 Relevant passages should contain a higher number of relations related to the information need when compared to non relevant passages - being more similar in their semantic contents to the query.
-Therefore, documents that contain more relevant passages can be considered more relevant for the query.
+Therefore, documents that contain more relevant passages can be considered more relevant to the query.